 When I left the salon at 4pm, I was cold and hungry and quickly headed for my late lunch.
 My body guided me towards a hot bowl of Lor Mee.

-But I felt malaise when I reached home.
+But malaise hit me when I reached home.
 I found myself lying on the floor trying to catch a nap.
 It was uncomfortable and I hardly take naps.
 But I was that tired.

 And then, I went to bed before midnight, which is something very rare in my sleeping history.
 I was surprised I could fall asleep easily even though I just woke up from my nap a while ago.